edoardoruffoli/SDN-TrafficPrioritization/README.md

 ## Repository structure
  - `floodlight` contains the code of the traffic prioritization floodlight module.
  - `mininet` contains the code to create an emulated network to test all the functionalities of the module.
- - `docs` contains the assignement and the report of the project.
+ - `docs` contains the assignment and the report of the project.

 ## Setup instructions
 Clone this repository: